Air circuit breaker

 The following distinct merits of air over oil while interrupting the are:

-- The risk from fire and maintenance associated with the use of oil are eliminated.
+- The risk from fire and maintenance associated with the use of oil is eliminated.

-- There is no requirement of regular oil replacement.
+- There is no requirement for regular oil replacement.

 - Heavy mechanical stress set up by gas pressure and oil movement is absent in air circuit breakers.